snstanislav/moviestat/README.md

 # Moviestat Web App (v2.0)

 The web platform allows users to rate movies and TV series.
-Based on user ratings, personal statistics and infographics are generated and updated in real time.
+Based on user ratings, personal statistics and infographics are generated and updated.

 **Live demo:** https://moviestat.vercel.app/